Devon in Sight’s Community Support Service will increase the independence, wellbeing and choice of people with sight loss across Devon.

 As part of the service we will be offering appointments at the ‘Sight Loss Hubs’ in community locations in East Devon, Mid Devon, West Devon and Torbay to make it easier for you to see one of our Sight Loss Advisers.

-We will be working with partner organisations to arrange other groups and advice sessions; including Action for Blind People, the RNIB, the Macular Society, Guide Dogs, Blind Veterans UK, Moorvision, Action on Hearing Loss, SENSE for Deafblind people, and the local authority Sensory Team.
+We will be working with partner organisations to arrange other groups and advice sessions; including RNIB, the Macular Society, Guide Dogs, Blind Veterans UK, Moorvision, Action on Hearing Loss, SENSE for Deafblind people, and the local authority Sensory Team.

-“This is likely to be a best-practice model of service delivery which should promote meaningful collaboration among partner organisations.
+“This is a best-practice model of service delivery which should promote meaningful collaboration among partner organisations.
 Thank you for taking the lead in this impressive way.
 I hope that your project is successful and we look forward to working together.”

 Nick Caplin, CEO Blind Veterans UK.